 Fees for International Students

-The fee structure for International Students enrolling in the Bachelor of Dementia Care is subsidised compared with traditional courses.
-International Students studying in the Bachelor of Dementia Care in 2017 will be offered a 50% discount on tuition fees.
+The fee structure for International Students enrolling in the Dementia Care Program is subsidised compared with traditional courses.
+International Students studying in the Dementia Care Program in 2017 will be offered a 50% discount on tuition fees.
 The full cost per unit is currently approximately AU$1950*, meaning that your cost will be reduced to around AU$975 per unit.
-You will be required to pay for one unit upfront before you can actually enrol in any units in the Bachelor of Dementia Care.
+You will be required to pay for one unit upfront before you can actually enrol in any units in the Dementia Care Program.
 You will be invoiced for any remaining units that you choose to enrol in at a later date.